swcarpentry/website/_posts/2016/07/2016-07-08-rmarkdown-new-template.md

 that the website gets generated correctly, but the conversion from Markdown to HTML for our online lessons will be handled directly by jekyll on the GitHub servers.
 This means less work for our lesson maintainers and contributors, as they will only to change to the markdown files.
+It also means that we will not have to put the generated HTML files in the repository, which removes another common source of error and frustration.

 ## What does it mean for the lessons written in RMarkdown?